DudbridgeLab/ebf/README.md

 ## Citations

-Dudbridge F (2022) A scale of interpretation for likelihood ratios and Bayes factors.
-Submitted.
+Dudbridge F (2022) A scale of interpretation for likelihood ratios and Bayes factors.  arXiv:2212.06669

 Dudbridge F (2022) Empirical Bayes factors.
 In preparation.